|

 The Wishing Stone

-a pebble from it.
-Walk round it three times and make
+taking a pebble from it.
+Walk round it three times

 |